OpenLocalizationTestOrg/AX-Docs-Sandbox.ar-sa/financials/fixed-assets/125-percent-reducing-balance-depreciation.md

 ---
 title: 125 percent reducing balance depreciation
-description: This article gives an overview of the 125 percent reducing balance method of depreciation.
+description: Testing HB of version 1 topic.
+This article gives an overview of the 125 percent reducing balance method of depreciation.
 author: twheeloc
 manager: AnnBe
 ms.date: 2015-12-02 22 - 58 - 51